 Conclusion: A Legacy in Light

 The process of turning Ashes Into Glass is more than just a chemical reaction; it is a transformative act of love.
-In my work as a death doula, I have found that the transparency and brilliance of glass offer a unique comfort that heavy, opaque urns cannot.
-By capturing the "bone stardust" of a loved one within a medium that plays with light, we create a memorial that feels alive.
+The transparency and brilliance of glass offer a comfort that heavy, opaque urns cannot.
+By capturing a small portion of a loved one's remains within a medium that plays with light, the result is a memorial that feels alive.

 Whether you choose a vibrant "Dopamine Decor" orb for your mantel or a subtle pendant to wear every day, cremation glass offers a permanent, beautiful, and intimate way to carry your history with you.
 Currently, these artistic expressions will only become more refined, allowing us to honor the dead by celebrating the light they left behind.